Digital image correlation and tracking: Overview

-The two-dimensional discrete cross correlation $r_{ij}$ can be defined several ways, one possibility being:
+The two-dimensional discrete cross correlation $r_{ij}$ can be defined in several ways, one possibility being:

 Here f(m, n) is the pixel intensity or the gray-scale value at a point (m, n) in the original image, g(m, n) is the gray-scale value at a point (m, n) in the translated image, $\bar{f}$ and $\bar{g}$ are mean values of the intensity matrices f and g respectively.

 However, in practical applications, the correlation array is usually computed using Fourier-transform methods, since the fast Fourier transform is a much faster method than directly computing the correlation.